AndreaMas/HCI_Project/README.md

 The project consists of a python project and a unity project:

 - the python project is responsible to detect hands in front of the camera.
-The hand position is then sent on a port through UTP protocol.
+The hand position is then sent on a port through UDP protocol.
 - the unity project lissens on the aforementioned port (with a custom script) using the hand position for its gameplay.

 The python virtual environment (containing custom scripts and opencv&mediapipe libraries) is then built into an EXE app (there are some easy to use libraries that enable you to do so).
 The unity project contains a script responsible of executing such executable.

+**NOTES**:

-**NOTE**: The repo misses the aforementioned python project.
+- The repo misses the aforementioned python project.
 This is because we suggest following the initial 20 minutes of [Murtaza's Workshop Tutorial](https://www.youtube.com/watch?v=RQ-2JWzNc6k) to setup the python virtual environment.
 After that setup, the unity project should work fine (please check that executable names and file path are the same).

+- Typo in gif below: Communication between Python and Unity is UDP, not uTP.

 ![ezgif com-gif-maker (5)](https://user-images.githubusercontent.com/32450751/195997362-246ebc35-81b7-4781-8a55-e6f7472c40af.gif)